zackphillips/micro-manager-python3/README.md

 # NOTE: Depricated Repository!
-Please use Pycro-manager instead for better support: [link](https://github.com/micro-manager/pycro-manager) This repository is no longer maintained.
+Please use [pycro-manager](https://github.com/micro-manager/pycro-manager) instead.
+This repository is no longer maintained.

 # micro-manager-py36
 Files for running Micro-manager 2.0 with python 3.X support on Windows